blockchainsllc/in3-docs/docs/api-c.md

 static bool in3_node_props_matches(in3_node_props_t np, in3_node_props_type_t t);
 ```

-checkes if the given type is set in the properties
+checks if the given type is set in the properties

 < the value to extract